top of page

 Customise your active rest approach

-The key to feeling good and doing well in work is active rest.
+The key to feeling good and doing well in work is practising active rest when the working day ends.
 To unlock its power we need to be intentional and consistent.

-If active rest is an unfamiliar concept, start with something that you can consistently do.
+If active rest is an unfamiliar concept, start with something small that you can consistently do.

 You might set aside a small amount of time to rest as you transition between your professional and personal time.

-I know someone who takes 15-30 minutes for himself when he returns home.
+I know someone who takes 15 minutes for himself when he returns home.
 He gets changed, he plays guitar and lets his mind rest.
+Another takes a shower, washing away their day.

 I know a woman who does post work stretching to ease the tension of being at a desk.
 Another takes 5 minutes to focus on their breath before commuting home.
 Such rituals help bring the work day to a close.